 It is also possible that transient values for

 Seconds_Behind_Mastermay not reflect the situation accurately.
-When the slave SQL thread has caught up on I/O,
+When the replication SQL thread has caught up on I/O,

-Seconds_Behind_Masterdisplays 0; but when the slave I/O thread is still queuing up a new event,
+Seconds_Behind_Masterdisplays 0; but when the replication I/O thread is still queuing up a new event,

 Seconds_Behind_Mastermay show a large value until the SQL thread finishes executing the new event.
 This is especially likely when the events have old timestamps; in such cases, if you execute